ottony/sdes/README.md

 ```

 `key` is a integer key with 10 bits, that means betwen 0 and 1023.
-`buffer` is a node Buffer, see https://nodejs.org/api/buffer.html to more exaplanation.
+`buffer` is a node Buffer, see https://nodejs.org/api/buffer.html to more explanation.

 ## Development